jido/Arcadam/README.md

 Number 1 for the first item is optional and no other number is permitted.
 A list that immediately follows an item from another list is automatically nested.
-Leading whitespace has no effect.
+Leading whitespace has no effect but an indented list cannot start in the middle of an indented paragraph, there must be an empty line in-between.

 Ordered and unordered list markers can be repeated to indicate the level, just like [headers](#headers).
 Additional levels can be used in a